0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 ![2025-02-19-at-19-34-44.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--L6gFdx9---/f_webp,q_auto/qpmunoko5hc2an8adlix?_a=BAMCkGUq0)

-You will see a yellow dot on the actions tab, meaning the workflow was read successfully and is currently running:
+You will see a yellow dot beside the commit message, and on the actions tab as well, this means the workflow was read successfully and is currently running:
 ![2025-02-23-at-00-06-21.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--ij3uxtXV--/f_webp,q_auto/xz9zvdfkkzybdgd8y7tg?_a=BAMCkGUq0)

 Navigate to the actions tab and you should see the worfklow in action: